laravel/docs/billing.md

 <a name="verifying-webhook-signatures"></a>
 ### Verifying Webhook Signatures

-To make sure your webhooks are secure you can make use of [Stripe's webhook signatures](https://stripe.com/docs/webhooks/signatures).
-Cashier comes with a middleware which you may add to incoming calls on your webhooks.
-This will make sure that all requests are valid and secure.
+To secure your webhooks, you may use [Stripe's webhook signatures](https://stripe.com/docs/webhooks/signatures).
+For convenience, Cashier includes a middleware that validates the incoming Stripe webhook request is valid.

+To get started, ensure that the `stripe.webhook.secret` configuration value is set in your `services` configuration file.
+Once you have configured your webhook secret, you may attach the `VerifyWebhookSignature` middleware to the route:

+    use Laravel\Cashier\Http\Middleware\VerifyWebhookSignature;

     Route::post(
         'stripe/webhook',
         '\App\Http\Controllers\WebhookController@handleWebhook'
-    )->middleware(Laravel\Cashier\Http\Middleware\VerifyWebhookSignature::class);

-To make sure this middleware works as expected there's too configuration settings you need to fill in.
-In your `services.php` file you'll need to fill in the Stripe Webhook secret and tolerance.
-The default tolerance of Stripe is 300 (5 minutes) and is the lifetime between which the request can be sent from Stripe and received on your application.
+    )->middleware(VerifyWebhookSignature::class);

 <a name="handling-braintree-webhooks"></a>
 ## Handling Braintree Webhooks